With 1 in 10 workers fearing their role may be made redundant this year, we understand how worrying this can be.

 - Managers don’t engage with you and your questions in consultation meetings have been left unanswered.

-At any time redundancy is stressful.
-Even if a favourable redundancy payment is available to you and you have decided irrespective you want to leave.
+Redundancy is stressful, even if a favourable redundancy payment is available to you and you have decided you want to leave anyway.
 However, if you believe you are being managed out under the guise of redundancy then clearly this is unfair and you will have recourse in an employment tribunal.
-Firstly, however, you have to challenge your employer in the redundancy process.
-HR Solver’s HR Gurus can help support with this.
-Suggesting questions to ask and processes to follow.
-This helps you prepare a strong case in the event you do believe your employer has been unfair and you wish to challenge them in an employment tribunal.
-Download the HR Solver app today to talk with an HR expert.